nielsbasjes/logparser/README.md

 Java, Hadoop, PIG & Hive
 ===
-I'm a big user of bigdata tools like pig and Hadoop.
+I'm a big user of bigdata tools like Apache Pig, Hadoop, Hive, etc. .
 So in here are also a Hadoop inputformat, a Pig Loader and a Hive/HCatalog Serde that are wrappers around this library.

 Usage (Overview)